Ectario/RockPaperScissors/README.md

 ## Usage

-All you have to do is click on the next hand shape.
+In order to play the game all you have to do is click on your choice for the game.
 For that there are 3 buttons: Rock, Paper, Scissors.
-Just click on one of them, the bot will play automatically at the same time as you.
-The results will appear.
+When you click on the button the bot will play at the same time as you and the result will be displayed below.

 ![RockPaperScissorsGIF](https://user-images.githubusercontent.com/61197119/121219411-f31d8080-c883-11eb-9261-b441238172f0.gif)